da-tazzo/pw-awair-uploader/README.md

 Please follow instructions from [awair-uploader](https://github.com/Sheherezadhe/awair-uploader) on how to use the tool itself as described at [https://github.com/Sheherezadhe/awair-uploader](https://github.com/Sheherezadhe/awair-uploader)

 **BE AWARE: this is a quick solution to get the awair-uploader up and running, without running a laptop/PC 24/7**
-the next step would be to start the awair-uploader with your credentials as parameters, so you don't have manual tasks after restarting teh container
+the next step would be to start the awair-uploader with your credentials as parameters, so you don't have manual tasks after restarting the container

 **DON'T MAKE THIS IMAGE ACCESSIBLE FROM THE INTERNET**, because it is not hardened and it may be used as jumphost to access/infiltrate your systems and/or local network or even undisclose your awair/planetwatch credentials.